-The python module allows you to organize your Python code, so that makes your code easier to understand and easier to maintain later.
+The Python module allows you to organize your Python code and makes it easier to maintain later.

-Simply, a module is a file consisting of Python programming.
+A Python module is a file that contains Python programming.
 Inside a module, you can define functions, classes, and variables.

 You can send your module to your friends and share it with others so they can use it.

 Standard Library Modules